roberthansen/ra_filings/README.txt

 California Public Utilities Commission
 Robert Hansen, PE

 Introduction:
-The Resource Adequacy Monthly/Annual Report Collector tool consists of three Python scripts and two configuration files:
+The Resource Adequacy Monthly/Annual Report Collector tool consists of four Python scripts and two configuration files:
   Scripts:
     + ra_reports.py
     + kiteworks_scraper.py
     + ra_report_organizer.py
+    + logger.py
   Configuration Files:
+    + ra_reports_config.yaml
-    + ra_reports.config
+    + lse_map.yaml
-    + lse_map.csv
+    + email_filter.yaml

+The sections following discuss the usage of each of these components of the tool.
+See comments within the scripts for additional information.

-An additional file with login information is written in Python and consists of a single dictionary containing a user id and password for accessing Kiteworks.
+Finally, an additional file with login information is written in Python and consists of a single dictionary containing a user id and password for accessing Kiteworks.
 This information may be entered into the command line as an alternative.

-The following sections discuss the usage of each of these components of the tool.
-See comments within the scripts for additional information.

-Configuration File:
+Configuration File (ra_reports_config.yaml):
 Using the tool involves setting up the configuration files as desired, and running the ra_reports.py script.
-The ra_reports.config file is a plain text file containing several parameters that define the python scripts' behavior: lse_map_file -- The location of the lse map file, such as
+The ra_reports_config.yaml file is a text file written in the YAML Ain't a Markup Language (YAML), and contains several parameters that define the python scripts' behavior: lse_map_file -- The location of the lse map file, such as
       C:\Users\Myself\ResourceAdequacy\lse_map.csv
   filename_template -- A template for renaming reports based on their contents.